 - The plaintiff suffered damages for monetary injury as a result of the death2

-If one of these cases goes to trial, the defendant would not face prison as he/she would in a criminal case (discussed in section 8 below).
-Instead, the defendant could be ordered to pay money damages (discussed in section 5 below).
+If one of these cases goes to trial, the defendant would not face prison or probation as they would in a criminal case.
+Instead, the defendant could be ordered to pay money damages.

 The only parties who may bring a Nevada wrongful death action are:

-- The deceased victim’s “intestate heirs”, which is the legal term for his/her surviving family.3
+- The deceased victim’s “intestate heirs”, which is the legal term for their surviving family.3

-If a married person is wrongfully killed, that person’s spouse and children would be the heirs.
-If the victim is unmarried and childless, then his/her heirs would be (in order of seniority):
+If a married person is wrongfully killed, that person’s surviving spouse or domestic partner or children would be the heirs.
+If the victim is unmarried and childless, then their heirs would be (in order of seniority):

-- the closest living relative who is not a parent or sibling.4
+- the closest surviving family member who is not a parent or sibling.4

-Note that the following people are never eligible to bring wrongful death claims, even if they are named as beneficiaries in the victim’s will:
+Note that the following people are ineligible to bring NRS 41.085 claims, even if they are named as beneficiaries in the victim’s will:

 - close friends

-There are many possible defense strategies the defendants may employ in attempt to escape liability.
-But in any case, the defendants would try to show that something or someone other than themselves caused the victim’s death.
+There are many possible defense strategies the defendants may employ in an attempt to escape liability.
+Though in any case, the defendants would try to show that something or someone other than themselves caused the victim to die.
 Five common defense arguments include: